RIBs lets Uber’s 200+ mobile developers knock out features quickly without stomping all over each other.

 We haven’t found an application that you couldn’t model with this very nicely.

-The crack architecture team spent six months reworking some “super ugly looking” core app flows, and then turned the rest of the team loose on the new architecture.
+A special architecture subteam spent six months reworking some “super ugly looking” core use cases and then turned the rest of the team loose on the new architecture.

 But how does it work?